What is a Deluge System?

 - Pipe Velocity criteria for deluge system: NFPA 15 allows up to 7.94 m/sec of water velocity for the deluge downstream side.
 However, based on the project piping design philosophy velocity may be limited to 5 m/sec downstream of the deluge valve and 3 m/sec upstream.

 - The deluge system should be designed in such a way that within 30 secs of activation, the water spray fully covers the equipment in that region.

-- As per NFPA 15, the minimum Pipe Sizes for Deluge Systems is 1”.
+- As per NFPA 15, the minimum Pipe Size for Deluge Systems is 1”.

 Advantages of Deluge System

-The major advantages of using deluge fire protection systems over other kind of systems are:
+The major advantages of using deluge fire protection systems over other kinds of systems are:

 - They can easily control rapidly spreading fire.